Effective Date: 10/01/2014

 You may request access to review, correct, delete or to object to the processing of your PII by contacting us as set forth below.

-Does NORC collect data from children?
+Does NORC collect data from minors?

 What security is available for the PII and other information collected through the Services?